In the early stages of starting up your company, managing your accounts via spreadsheets may suffice.

 When this happens, it can create delays in how you make business decisions - whether that's deciding on the amount of stock you need to order, or how you should manage your cash flow.

-Here's where accounting software comes into the picture: it provides a range of tools and analytics, so you can obtain detailed summaries of your profit, expenses, cash flow and more.
+Here's where the best accounting software comes into the picture: it provides a range of tools and analytics, so you can obtain detailed summaries of your profit, expenses, cash flow and more.
+All you need is an internet connection!

 What's key is that should any issues crop up with your accounting or business finances, you'll be able to identify where the problems lie - and take steps to rectify these instantly.